maestro-server/webdocs/docs/userguide/cloud_inventory/confsettings.rst

 Services
 --------

-To create a new services, you can go to ``settings -> services`` and click on add new service:
+To create a new service, you can go to ``settings -> services`` and click on add new service:

 ------------